 La Gardunya.
 Not many La Boqueria restaurants offer the opportunity to seat in a table rather than a stool by the counter, and La Gardunya offers you that plus the treat of being hidden from the tourist crowds.
 Very close to Bar Central, but around the corner from the toilet staircase, this tapas bar is almost outside of the market and a favorite of local neighbors.
 Head here if you love seafood: you won’t be disappointed.
 If they don’t have what you ordered, they’ll just go to the market to buy it for you.
 That’s what they usually do if you order barnacles (“percebes“).
 Couldn’t be fresher!

-But wait!
-There is more!
+AND BONUS!
 Is there any outdoor terrace at the market?
 YES!
-Share this post and we’ll tell you where:

 Papitu.
 In the right side of the Barcelona Mercado de la Boquería, opens a small plaza where farmers sell their own produce every morning.
 Right there you’ll find Papitu, another famous Boqueria restaurant with outdoor tables and a gorgeous list of tapas to try while you drink a local beer.
 Delighftul!

 Discover in this post where to go shopping in the market after eating your Boqueria tapas.

 So what about you?
 Head to the comments below and tells us: What’s your favorite Boqueria tapas bar?